 Passengers can disembark on Saturday in Baltra for a shorter, 7-day cruise.
-This is available on seasonal departure dates only.
-The 7-day rate is a 10% discount off the 8-day cruise rate and cannot be combined with any other promotional or child discounts.
-Please note: The return flight from Baltra is subject to availability and confirmation is requested at the time of booking.
-For those departing early, there is an additional charge of $90 total when there are 3 or less passengers to provide a private transfer to Baltra with a guide.
+Available on select departure dates, the 7-day rate is a 10% discount off the 8-day cruise rate on seasonal departure dates only and cannot be combined with any other promotional or child discounts.
+On peak departure dates, passengers can still disembark on Saturday, but there is no discount.
+For those passengers departing early and require a transfer to the airport with a guide, there is an additional charge of $50 per person (max $200).
+The return flight from Baltra is subject to availability and confirmation is requested at the time of booking.
+Please add $26 per person for the Baltra airport surcharge.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; gratuities are left to the discretion of the passenger; wetsuit reservation $25; traveler’s insurance; diving option; alcoholic beverages; purchases on board; fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; gratuities are left to the discretion of the passenger; wetsuit advance reservation; travel insurance; alcoholic beverages not mentioned above; purchases on board; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: